-In this work, we propose LB-BSP to load-balance distributed model training workloads in a semi-dynamic manner, by speculatively apportioning the load on the workers according to their temporal processing capability.
-LB-BSP is tailor-made respectively for both CPU and GPU clusters, and our experiments on Amazon EC2 have shown clear evidence that it can effectively eliminate stragglers in non-dedicated clusters, speeding up model convergence by over 50%.
+In this work, we find that machine learning workloads should be load-balanced in a semi-dynamic manner, and have proposed LB-BSP to achieve efficient distributed learning with non-dedicated resources.
+LB-BSP works by speculatively apportioning the load on each worker based on its temporal processing capability.
+We have designed LB-BSP respectively for CPU clusters, GPU clusters and FL setups.
+Our testbed experiments show clear evidence that LB-BSP can effectively eliminate stragglers in non-dedicated clusters, speeding up model convergence by over 50 percent.